Originally published December 4th, 2023

-By taking the time now to plan, you can steady your business and maintain a strong position in your market during the opening months of 2024.
+By taking the time now to plan, you can steady your business and maintain a strong financial position in your market during the opening months of 2024.
 Planning includes forecasting future sales volumes, laying out the steps to keep enough cash flow when things slow down, and even calculating your holiday sales season expenses to minimize turbulence.

 Taking some time out of your jam-packed holiday sales schedule is difficult, but it's the first step in creating your comprehensive seasonal cash flow management plan for the end of this year and the beginning of the next.